el-rapido/pneumonia/README.md

 ## ⚠️ Disclaimer

-This software is for research and educational purposes only.
+This AI model is for research and educational purposes only.
 It is not intended for clinical diagnosis or treatment.
 Always consult qualified healthcare professionals for medical decisions.

 ---